-That’s why we’ve created an Amazon scraper in Google Sheets that enables you to compare product titles, images, prices, ratings, and links without any coding knowledge or complex software to download.
+We’ve created an Amazon scraper in Google Sheets that enables you to compare product titles, images, prices, ratings, and links without any coding knowledge or complex software to download.
+We have configured more than 60 data points !
 All you need is the ImportFromWeb add-on in Google Sheets and you’re ready to start importing powerful Amazon data into our approachable template.

 With this kind of product research at your constant disposal, you can improve competitor benchmarking, follow market pricing trends without having to manually update your data, and compare your product offerings against others in your space to improve your ecommerce strategies.

 And all with just a basic knowledge of Google Sheets.

 Are you intrigued?
 Great – because we’d love to show you how to scrape Amazon data with this straightforward template.